Last updated on April 18th, 2025

 eggs: Eggs are important in baking because their protein provides structure, they are a natural leavener trapping air that expands during baking, and they add moisture to baked goods.

-currants: Zante currants are are a small, dried, dark seedless grape, not to be mistaken as with red or white currants that are small grape-like berries grown on shrubs.
-If you don’t have currants on hand, smaller type raisins such as Thompson variety are fine.
+currants: Zante currants are are a small, dried, dark seedless grape.
+If you don’t have currants on hand, a smaller type of raisin such as a Thompson raisin is fine to use.

-whisky: Irish Whisky is a triple-distilled alcoholic spirit made from malted and un-malted barley and other grains, aged in wooden casks in Ireland for at least three years.
+whisky: Irish Whisky is a triple-distilled alcoholic spirit, made from malted barley and other grains, aged in wooden casks in Ireland for at least three years.
 It is different from other whiskeys because the triple-distillation give it a smoother, lighter taste.

 orange: Oranges are a citrus fruit that add a bright, zesty flavor to savory and sweet foods.
 Before squeezing the juice, zest the peel with a microplane tool and add it to baked goods for zingy flavor.